 The industry is approaching a tipping point.
 In deregulated markets like Australia utility companies are operating in a highly regulated market, facing increased competition from new challengers and empowered consumers who can switch providers easily online.

-Incumbents in the utilities sector have benefited from a largely disengaged customer base who remained on higher priced plans.
-However the industry exerts Which-50 spoke to, agreed increasing power prices are encouraging consumers to take a more active approach to how they use energy and who they buy it from.
+Incumbents in the utilities sector have benefited from a largely disengaged customer base who remained on higher-priced plans.
+However the industry experts Which-50 spoke to, agreed increasing power prices are encouraging consumers to take a more active approach to how they use energy and who they buy it from.

 Add to that consumer attitudes influenced by concerns over climate change and grid security, a growing appetite for renewable energy sources and new smart home technology and mobility services.